Nalewka: History

 The first documented alcoholic herbal tinctures were created by Hippocrates, the "father of medicine", as treatments for illnesses.
 During Roman times it was popular to infuse wines with spices, giving rise to hippocras and mulled wine.
 Through the following centuries, various European cultures developed many flavored alcohols using locally available fruits, herbs and spices.
 This was a way to preserve the flavors and medicinal properties of seasonal ingredients for use throughout the year, either as remedies or libations.
 Creating sweetened alcoholic tinctures gained popularity in Poland during the 16th century, possibly due to an influx of French culture brought by Henry III of France.
 The oldest known Polish book describing nalewka was written by Stefan Falimierz and published in Kraków in 1534, titled On Herbs and Their Potency (O ziolach y o moczy gich).
 From the 16th to 19th centuries the Manor houses of Polish nobility would typically produce and stock a variety of nalewki, and the recipes were passed down from generation to generation in home almanacs called "Silva rerum".
 Families in the Polish nobility, known as the Szlachta, often kept these recipes secret, and they were only given to the senior children upon the death of the father.
 The production of nalewka later spread to ordinary households, and from the mid to late 19th century a large number of books were published describing processes and recipes, as well as instructions for obtaining ingredients.

 Ingredients

-Most nalewkas have their proper name derived either from their main ingredient or from the name of their traditional place of production.
-Common ingredients of nalewkas are fruits, herbs, spices, roots, leaves, flowers, sugar, and honey.
+Most nalewki have their proper name derived either from their main ingredient or from the name of their traditional place of production.
+Common ingredients of nalewki are fruits, herbs, spices, roots, leaves, flowers, sugar, and honey.
 Some examples of ingredients and the corresponding nalewka are below: